Legion of the United States: Lineage

 The 1st Sub-Legion is found today in the 3rd United States Infantry Regiment (The Old Guard).
 The distinctive unit insignia worn on the epaulette of the 3rd Infantry Regiment is a gold-colored metal device that shows "an Infantry officer's cocked hat of 1784 with plume."
 This alludes to the crest of the 3rd Infantry Regiment's coat of arms, which shows a black cocked hat with white plume.
 These are the colors of the 1st Sub-Legion.
 An example of a similar hat can be seen in the uniforms of the 3d Infantry Regiment's fife and drum corps.

 The 2nd Sub-Legion is found today in the 1st Infantry Regiment.
 The 2nd Sub-Legion became the 2nd Regiment U.S. Army, from which today's 1st Infantry Regiment is descended.
 The coat of arms for the 1st U.S. Infantry Regiment shows part of the shield in red in honor of the 2nd Sub-Legion.

 The 4th Sub-Legion is found today in the 4th Infantry Regiment.
-The coat of arms of the 4th U.S. Infantry Regiment is green and white in honor of the 4th Sub-Legion.
+The coat of arms of the 4th U.S. Infantry Regiment is green and white in honour of the 4th Sub-Legion.